tlberglund/groovy-liquibase/howto.md

 1)  Download the source and go into the directory

-2)  command line $:  gradle build
+2)  Command line $:  gradle build

-3)  Edit file database.properties
+3)  Create file database.properties

             #database.properties